Effective Date: 1 April 2022

 We do not sell children’s information, and children may not make their personal information public through the Services.
 We only share Client Participant personal information with the Client on whose behalf we are collecting the personal information, to otherwise provide the Services, to conduct the Studies, to comply with the law and to protect our and other users of the Services.
 For example, we may share children’s personal information as follows:

 - To Protect Us and Others.
 We may disclose personal information in our possession in the event we believe it necessary or appropriate to prevent criminal activity, personal injury, property damage or bodily harm.
+The personal information disclosed depends on the circumstances.

 - With Caregivers.
 Caregivers may request information about the information we have collected from their child by contacting us at firstname.lastname@example.org.